getlocalcert/docs/website/docs/index.md

 ---
 title: Documentation
-summary: This is the documentation site for getlocalcert.net
+summary: This is the documentation site for localcert.net
 ---

+# Migration
+We are currently in a migration period, where we are moving DNS resources to Cloudflare away from a self hosted instance of PowerDNS.
+DNS records may not deploy properly until we have completed this migration.

+If you experience any issues during this period, please email [support@localcert.net](mailto:support@localcert.net) and we will try our best to assist you.

 # About

 **Get valid HTTPS certificates for your local network in just ten minutes!**

-[getlocalcert.net](https://www.getlocalcert.net) lets you easily deploy Let's Encrypt HTTPS certificates to internal web apps.
+[localcert.net](https://localcert.net) lets you easily deploy Let's Encrypt HTTPS certificates to internal web apps.

 [Get started for free](https://console.getlocalcert.net/){ .md-button .md-button--primary }